wilsonmar/Salesforce/README.md

    * Apex Mobile User
    * Salesforce CRM Content User
    * Force.com Flow User

-Other businesses:
+   <br /><br />

+Other businesses which have "consultant" certification exams:

+   * Sales Cloud - Complete CRM customer service solutions
    * Service Cloud - Sales force automation and CRM
-   * Sales Cloud - Complete CRM customer service solutions
    * Marketing Cloud - Build and manage 1:1 customer journeys.
+It has its own query language.
+No free accounts here.
    * Commmunity Cloud - Connect customers, partners, and employees
    * Analytic Cloud - Business intelligence and analytics software solutions

-   * Salesforce1 Platform - Turn your idea into apps today with the Salesforce1 Platform.

-    "Salesforce1" is the brand name to emphasize that mobile capabilities are automatically provided when apps are created.

-  * Data.com - B2B prospecting and data cleansing
-  * Demandware.com acquired in 2016
    * Pardot - B2B marketing automation

+Additional businesses:

+  * <a target="_blank" href="http://www.data.com/">Data.com</a> - B2B prospecting and data cleansing
+  * <a target="_blank" href="http://www.demandware.com/">Demandware.com</a> acquired in 2016 for manufacturing processes
-  * Desk.com - Customer support for small business
+  * <a target="_blank" href="http://www.desk.com/">Desk.com</a> - Customer support for small business
+  * Thunder

-  * <strong>ExactTarget</strong> Fuel Marketing Cloud emails to target specific prospects.
+  * <strong>ExactTarget</strong> Fuel Marketing Cloud emails to target specific prospects (purchased by Salesforce)

   * <a target="_blank" href="http://www.financialforce.com/">FinancialForce.com</a>
     is also a SaaS providing software for managing financial information.

+  * "Salesforce1 Platform" is the brand name to emphasize that mobile capabilities are automatically provided when apps are created.

   * <a target="_blank" href="http://www.Force.com/"> Force.com</a>
     runs underneath SaaS, and is categorized as a PaaS (Platform as a Service) service